OpenMS/pyopenms-docs/docs/source/algorithms.rst

     MzMLFile().store("mergedBlockWise.mzML", exp)

 SpectraMerger includes the method ``mergeSpectraPrecursors`` which allows the merging of spectra with similar precursors.
-This is only limited to the merging of MS2, because precursor ions are found in MS2.
+The data must have MS2 spectra for the precursor information.

 .. code-block:: python